starrystarryue/starrystarryue.github.io/index.md

   en diversas etapas del ciclo de desarrollo de aplicaciones.
 image: /assets/images/main.avif
 main_content: >
-  # Hello Friend.Hello World.
+  # Hi, Glad to meet you here!

-  **Welcome to my personal space!** Glad to meet you here, I am Starryue,
+  **Welcome to my personal space!**
-  a sophomore majoring in Intelligence Science at Yuanpei College, Peking University.
+  I am Starryue, a sophomore majoring in Intelligence Science at Yuanpei College, Peking University.

   Here, you'll find my thoughts, daily musings, and perhaps some of my future projects.
   I’m excited to share my journey with you, feel free to explore and stay tuned for more!